WiVRn/WiVRn/README.md

 - Reset the settings with the button at the bottom of the dashboard.
 - Try different encoders
 - Decrease the resolution in the WiVRn app
 - Use a different GPU.
-Nvidia GPUs have higher encoding latency on WiVRn (even three times worse when using resolutions significantly higher than default).
+NVIDIA GPUs have higher encoding latency on WiVRn (even three times worse when using resolutions significantly higher than default).

 # Contributing